-The positive sharing capacity included in the dimensioning is increased from 50 MW to 250 MW in the latest proposal of the LFC Means due to the observation of an increasing available transmission capacity after the latest intra-day gate closure (Figure 1).
+Note that the positive sharing capacity included in the dimensioning was increased from 50 MW to 250 MW in the previous proposal of the LFC Means (2021) due to the observation of an increasing available transmission capacity after the latest intra-day gate closure.
 This is an important indicator towards the availability of the capacity that can be activated through the sharing agreements.
 An analysis of the 99.0%-percentiles shows that over a period between July 2019 to June 2020, 250 MW of remaining transmission capacity after the latest intra-day gate closure was observed to be available during at least 99.0% of the time.
+Elia has at this point no indications to further increase the contribution of sharing based on the available transmission capacity after the intra-day.